 Front-end Developers implement the UI & UX — the parts of the app or website the user interacts with.
 While the designer creates the design, the front-end developer brings it to life.

-As a result, selecting a front-end developer to join your team is an important decision, and we’ve created the next sections to guide you into making the right choice.
+As a result, selecting a front-end developer to join your team is an important decision, and we’ve created the next sections to guide you into making a well-informed hiring decision.

-Front-end engineers can generally be classified into Junior, Mid Level, Senior, or Team Lead.
+Front-end developers can generally be classified into Junior, Mid Level, Senior, or Team Lead.

 What this means in terms of technical skill is very loosely defined by the company employing the developer at the time.
-A senior developer with one company may not necessarily even qualify as a Mid-level in another.
-The job titles should give you rough ideas of the years of experience, but this alone will not tell you whether the candidate will be a good fit.
+A senior developer with one company may not necessarily even qualify as a mid-level in another.
+The different seniority levels should give you rough ideas of the years of experience, but this alone will not tell you whether the candidate will be a good fit.

-Here are some key differences between the job titles:
+Here are some key differences between different levels of seniority: